Delhemma: Historical references

-Other influences are later still: the conflict for the headship of the Arab tribes in Syria reflects the realities of the Ayyubid era rather than the Caliphate, the Crusaders and the Seljuq Turks appear, while customs and manners are those of the Islamic Levant in the 10th–13th centuries.
-In general, according to Canard the author or authors had a "very superficial knowledge of history and geography" although they "seem to be better documented on Christian practices, religious festivals and formulae", especially regarding the Eastern Romans.
+Other influences are later still: the conflict for the headship of the tribes in Syria reflects the realities of the Ayyubid dynasty rather than that of the Abbasid Caliphate, the Crusaders and the Seljuk dynasty appear, while customs and manners are those of the Levant of the 10th–13th centuries.
+In general, according to Canard, the author or authors had a "very superficial knowledge of history and geography," although they "seem to be better documented on Christian practices, religious festivals and formulae", especially regarding the Eastern Romans.